Why These Nations Took the Lead in Criminalizing Controlling Behavior in Relationships

 For decades, law enforcement agencies worldwide have seen domestic abuse almost exclusively in physical terms, measuring its severity in individual beatings and injuries.
 The 1994 federal Violence Against Women Act in the U.S., for example, criminalizes only “felony or misdemeanor crimes of violence” in domestic contexts.

 In this corner of the world, though, policymakers are trying something new.
 Ireland and Scotland followed England and Wales with their own coercive control laws in January and April of this year.
 By criminalizing behaviors many previously considered merely unpleasant, domestic abuse advocates hope these laws will transform how society views acceptable power dynamics in relationships and how we tackle abuse.
 “We’re beginning to understand that it isn’t about one-off incidents.
-Abuse is a pattern, a war of attrition that wears a person down,” says Laura Richards, a British criminal lawyer who helped pass the 2015 law after nearly two decades working in the domestic abuse sector.
+Abuse is a pattern, a war of attrition that wears a person down,” says Laura Richards, a British criminal psychologist who helped pass the 2015 law after nearly two decades working in the domestic abuse sector.
 “Coercive control is the very heart of it.”

 Nearly four years after the law came into force, coercive control is back in British headlines because of the case of Sally Challen.
 Challen, now 65, beat her husband to death with a hammer and was convicted of murder in 2011, spending the past eight years in prison.
 But on June 7 she walked free.
 Judges quashed the conviction on the grounds that Challen was suffering a psychological “adjustment disorder,” which the defense argued was the result of decades of coercive control by her husband.
 The prosecution accepted Challen’s new plea to the lesser charge of manslaughter, meaning she would be immediately released because she has already served more than the average manslaughter sentence.